karthiksriramoju/SmartFalcon-Assignment/README.md

-# 🔗 Web3 Hyperledger Fabric Assignment
+# 🔗 SmartFalcon Hyperledger Fabric Assignment

-This project demonstrates how to build a full-stack blockchain application using **Hyperledger Fabric**, **TypeScript-based chaincode**, and a **Dockerized REST API backend** to interact with the network.
+This project demonstrates how to build a full-stack blockchain application using **Hyperledger Fabric**, **TypeScript-based **, and a **Dockerized REST API backend** to interact with the network.

 ## Project Structure